Consumer Detriment, Harm and Vulnerability: The Often-Overlooked Casualties

 Historically, energy providers have used Prepayment Meters as a way of controlling the expenditure of consumers who are already in debt to them, with the removal of a ‘dry’ monthly or quarterly billed meter and the debt transferred to be paid off through set amounts which are to be deducted from prepayment meter ‘top-ups’.

 Very often those in debt to their energy providers are in this position due to changes in circumstance beyond their personal control.
 Ofgem, the Energy Ombudsman, have highlighted their own concerns around fuel-rationing and the impacts of fuel poverty, with many consumers limiting the amount of energy they use daily.

 These are only two examples of markets where the most vulnerable members of society are being placed at a disadvantage due to the social circumstances in which they find themselves.

-Consumer detriment and harm are not only confined to those on low income, or those impacted by socio-economic factors, but affect the entire consumer landscape.
+Consumer detriment and harm are not only confined to those on a low income, or those impacted by socio-economic factors but affect the entire consumer landscape.